In distributive phosphorylation catalytic constants enable non-trivial dynamics: Introduction

-The paper is paper is organized as follows: in Section~\ref{sec:main-result} we state the main results concerning sustained oscillations in network~(\ref{eq:MA_cyc}): Theorem~\ref{theo:main-cyc-simple} and~\ref{theo:main-cyc-full}.
-In this section we further recall simple Hopf bifurcations as a mechanism to create sustained oscillations.
-To arrive at our results the ODEs derived from network~(\ref{eq:MA_cyc}) are analyzed.
-For this purpose we recall in Section~\ref{sec:biochem_rn_general} some well known facts about ODEs defined by reaction networks and introduce a special class of reaction networks that we call networks with a single extreme ray (network~(\ref{eq:MA_cyc}) is of this kind).
-We further derive conditions for simple Hopf bifurcations in such networks in this section.
-In Section~\ref{sec:analysis-network-cyc-simple} we verify these conditions for network~(\ref{eq:MA_cyc}).
-The proof of Theorem~\ref{theo:main-cyc-simple} is based on these conditions and given in Section~\ref{sec:proof-theorems} (together with the proof of Theorem~\ref{theo:main-cyc-full}).
+The paper is organized as follows: to arrive at our results the ODEs derived from network~(\ref{eq:MA_cyc}) and (\ref{net:cyc_simple}) are analyzed.
+For this purpose we recall in Section~\ref{sec:biochem_rn_general} some well known facts about ODEs defined by reaction networks and introduce a special class of reaction networks that we call networks with a single extreme ray.
+In this section we also derive conditions for a simple Hopf bifurcation in such networks.
+In Section~\ref{sec:analysis-network-cyc-simple} we first analyze network~(\ref{net:cyc_simple}) and verify these bifurcation conditions in Theorem~\ref{thm:stab}.
+Then we turn to the full network~(\ref{eq:MA_cyc}) and Theorem~\ref{theo:main-cyc-full}.
+We also present the procedure to determine rate constant and total concentration values.
+In Section~\ref{sec:discussion} we discuss inequality~(\ref{eq:ineq_multi_hopf}) in the light of the the results presented in~\cite{maya-bistab}.
 Appendix~\ref{App:Rem_A_lamB} and~\ref{sec:hur-hom} contain some of the longer proofs of the results presented in Section~\ref{sec:biochem_rn_general}.
-Appendix~\ref{app:jac-h-lambda}, \ref{sec:initial_data} and \ref{sec:Initial_data_Intro_Exa_Seq} contain the matrices used in the ODEs of network~(\ref{eq:MA_cyc}) and the initial data of Fig.~\ref{fig:Intro_Exa_Cyc_Numerics} and Fig.~\ref{fig:lifting} (the latter is introduced in Section~\ref{sec:main-result}).
+Appendix~\ref{app:jac-h-lambda}, \ref{sec:initial_data} and \ref{sec:Initial_data_Intro_Exa_Seq} contain information to reproduce the numerical results displayed in the figures throughout the paper.